dabamos/openadms-node/README.md

 more information, please see https://www.dabamos.de/.

 ## Installation
-Before you can start OpenADMS, you have to clone the master branch and install all dependencies:
+The latest source version of OpenADMS can be obtained by cloning the master branch and installing the required dependencies with `pip`:
 ```
 $ git clone https://github.com/dabamos/openadms.git
 $ cd openadms